Richard Blanton

-Richard E. Blanton (born November 16, 1943) is an American anthropologist, archaeologist, and academic.
+Richard Edward Blanton (born November 16, 1943) is an American anthropologist, archaeologist, and academic.
 He is most renowned for his archaeological field and theoretical research into the development of civilizations in pre-Columbian Mesoamerica, particularly those from the central Mexican plateau and Valley of Oaxaca regions.
 Blanton taught at Rice University and Hunter College of the City University of New York before joining the faculty at Purdue University in 1976.
 He is currently (as of 2017) Professor Emeritus of Anthropology at Purdue's College of Liberal Arts.

 Blanton helped to develop full coverage survey methods, which he and colleagues applied to the Valley of Oaxaca to help understand the evolution of the Monte Alban state.
 The particular method developed by Blanton and his students influenced a generation of archaeologists and are still widely used today.

 Due to his interest in regional survey, Blanton helped to introduce methods of spatial analysis into archaeology.
 In particular he took an application of graph theory used by architects evaluate movement through buildings and developed it into a method for analyzing prehistoric houses and communities.
 He was able to demonstrate that variation in the layout of houses and communities was associated with wealth differences.
 In addition, Blanton's method was used to develop a measure of prehistoric warfare frequency that has proven useful in a number of settings.